-On today’s episode I’m sharing the key methods to pack on 15 pounds of muscle while keeping off the fat.
+On today’s episode of Live Lean TV, I’m sharing how to gain 15 pounds of muscle without getting fat.

-I’ve been noticing a few comments on my latest videos from people who haven’t watched the channel in a while and were surprised to see how much muscle I’ve added over the last year.
+I’ve been noticing a few comments on my latest posts from people who haven’t watched our Live Lean TV YouTube channel in a while.

-And it’s true, when I first started my fitness journey I was about 165 lbs.
-Today I’m now consistently weighing in at lean 180 pounds.
+It’s true, when I first started my fitness journey, I was 165 pounds.

-If you’re lifting with enough intensity, following the proper lifting tempos and rest periods, you’ll be burning a lot of calories, your metabolism will stay elevated and any potential fat gain should be kept in check.
+You’ll be burning a lot of calories, your metabolism will stay elevated, and any potential fat gain should be kept in check, if you’re:

-However, if you’re really concerned about not doing any cardio during this muscle building phase, add in NO MORE than 2 x 20 min interval cardio sessions on any of your recovery days.
+However, if you are really concerned about adding fat, from not doing any cardio during this muscle building phase, add in no more than 2 x 20 minute high intensity interval training cardio sessions, on any of your active rest and recovery days.

 Keep it controlled.

-Time under tension is one of the biggest factors in wwwing muscle!
+Time under tension is one of the biggest factors in growing muscle.

 Take each exercise through the full range of motion so you hit all the muscle fibers.

-This will help build more muscle and decrease risk of injury.
+This will help build more muscle and decrease the risk of injury.

-It’s important to use a stopwatch or timer to keep your rest periods honest and consistent.
+It’s important for you to use a stopwatch or timer to keep your rest periods honest and consistent.

 Progressive overload is just one of the main methodologies of muscle building.

-Within my training experience, I’ve tried many different muscle building training styles like supersets, trisets, rest pause training, and eccentric training.
+Within my training experience, I’ve tried many different muscle building training styles including:

-They all work, but the style of training that I personally had the best and fastest muscle building results from was volume training.
+They all work, but the style of training that I personally had the best and fastest muscle building results with was volume training.

 This ensures your body has no other option but to adapt and grow faster.

-These exercises will also naturally elicit the key muscle building hormones like testosterone and growth hormone.
+These exercises will also naturally elicit the key muscle building hormones including:

-You tear down the muscle in the gym and you grow the muscle outside the gym with proper nutrition, recovery, and sleep.
+You tear down the muscle in the gym, but you grow the muscle outside the gym with:

-I like to do a 5 day cycle that includes 2 recovery days.
+I typically like to do a 5 day training cycle, that includes 2 recovery days.

-I could focus an entire episode on just the nutrition side of muscle building.
+In fact, I could focus an entire post on just the nutrition side of muscle building.

-But to keep it short, once I finally committed to eating more natural foods high in protein, the muscle building process quickly sped up without adding any bulky fat.
+However, to keep it short, once I finally committed to eating more natural foods high in protein, the muscle building process quickly sped up, without adding any bulky fat.

 Muscle growth needs high quality calories.

-I warn you, this is not an easy program.
+I must warn you that this is not an easy program.

-I truly appreciate and am grateful for each subscription, each view, each like, each comment, each share, and your support when using my programs.
+I truly appreciate and am grateful for every subscription, comment, like, share, and for your support when using our Live Lean programs.

 Brad Gouthro is the founder of Live Lean TV, a media company focused on helping men and women “Live Lean” 365 days a year.
 Brad’s programs and content have helped millions of people all over the world learn how to get in shape, and more importantly, sustain it for life.